Authorized Eastern Canada distributor · Dyneema® synthetic chains

 Sized to your application

 Send us the load, the geometry, the duty cycle.
 We return a configuration + quote within one business day.
-Stock items ship same-day from Quebec ; custom items lead-time per Murlink production.
+Stock items ship same-day from Quebec anywhere in Eastern Canada ; custom items lead-time per Murlink production.

 Application advisory